How Much Is Renters Insurance?

 - Deductible amount

-We’ve highlighted some questions below to help you learn what factors affect the cost of your renters insurance.
+We’ve highlighted some questions below to help you better understand the cost of your renters insurance.

-What are your coverage limits?
+One of the biggest factors that helps determine the cost of your renters insurance is the amount of coverage you have.
 Every renters insurance policy has standard coverage limits, which are the maximum amount your policy will pay in case you have a claim.
 Your personal property and liability coverage both offer protection up to two different dollar amounts.

-Are you renting a home or apartment?
-The structure that you’re renting also could play a role in the cost of your renters insurance.
+The type of property that you’re renting also could play a role in the cost of your renters insurance.
 If you’re renting a home, duplex or condo, it’ll typically be more expensive to insure than an apartment since homes are more prone to theft.

-Do I need replacement cost coverage?
-To ensure you can afford to replace the things you work so hard for, you’ll want to consider adding personal property replacement cost value coverage (RCV).
-This way, in the event of a covered loss, we’ll replace your property with new property of the same type, kind and quality and you won’t have to worry about paying more than your deductible to fully cover the damaged item.
+To ensure you can afford to replace the things you work so hard for, you’ll want to consider adding replacement cost value coverage (RCV).
+RCV does come with a slightly higher price tag than actual cash value (which pays you what your property is worth today).
+But, in the event of a covered loss, we’ll replace your property with new property of the same type, kind and quality and you won’t have to worry about paying more than your deductible to fully cover the damaged item.
 Here’s a closer look at how replacement cost value coverage protects you.

-What is your renters insurance deductible?
-If you file a claim, your deductible is the amount you’ll pay before your insurance company steps in to cover any costs.
+If you file a claim, your deductible is the amount you’ll pay before your insurance company steps in to cover any additional costs.
 For example, if your $1,000 TV is stolen and you have a $500 deductible, you’ll pay $500 towards a new TV and your insurer will cover the remaining amount.

-A good rule of thumb to remember is the higher you set your deductible, the lower your premium will be.
-Vice versa, the lower your deductible, the higher your premium will be.
+Your deductible factors into your renters insurance cost because the higher you set your deductible, the lower your premium will be.
+And vice versa — the lower your deductible, the higher your premium will be.

 Like coverage limits, many renters insurance policies have the flexibility to be customized to fit your lifestyle.
 Ask yourself these questions to help you decide if you need additional coverage:

-Do you own more than $1,500 in jewelry?
 Though your jewelry is covered by your personal property coverage, it’ll only be covered up to a certain amount and for the types of losses specifically listed in your policy.
 If you own expensive jewelry that’s worth $1,500 or more, consider adding jewelry insurance to make sure your valuables are properly protected.
-This way, you’ll be covered for a broader range of losses, like losing it, as well as having higher amounts of coverage.
+This way, you’ll be covered for a broader range of losses, as well as having higher amounts of coverage.
 Here’s a closer look at how jewelry insurance works.

-Are you concerned about identity theft?
 Identity theft isn’t something you can 100% prevent, but it is something you can plan for.
 Adding identity theft insurance is an inexpensive coverage that helps you through the restoration process after getting your identity stolen.
+It can help cover expenses such as legal fees, loan reapplication fees, notary expenses and lost wages due to time taken from work to restore your credit.

-Do you have a pet?
 We offer a special add-on coverage that provides up to $1,000 for veterinarian or final expenses for your dog, cat, fish or bird as a result of a covered loss.
+You also might want to consider adding an umbrella liability policy since it can help cover costs from property damage or injuries your pet may cause.

-Do you run a business from your home or apartment rental?
-If you have a business that you run from the comfort of your rental, you’ll want to talk to your agent about what kind of coverage is needed to make sure everything you work so hard for is properly protected.
+If you have a business that you run from the comfort of your rental, you’ll want to talk to your agent to make sure everything you work so hard for is properly protected.
 An agent will help you determine whether your business qualifies as a small home based business or if you’ll need a more comprehensive commercial policy.

 Discounts for Renters Insurance

-The cost of renters insurance varies depending on your coverage and limites — that’s why it’s important to talk with your American Family agent to find the best policy for your belongings and your budget.
-Check out these renters FAQs to clear up more questions you may have about renters insurance.
+The cost of renters insurance varies depending on your coverage and limits — that’s why it’s important to talk with your American Family agent to find the best policy for your belongings and your budget.

 Related Topics: Renters